GlebDubosarskii/Coursera-Natural-Language-Processing-Specialization/1. Natural Language Processing with Classification and Vector Spaces/Week 1/readme.md

 I implemented logistic regression for sentiment analysis on tweets.
-Given a tweet, you will decide if it has a positive sentiment or a negative one.
+Given a tweet, the algorithm decides if it has a positive sentiment or a negative one.